• Skip to primary navigation

 You must cut Mazurka *immediately* upon removing them from the oven!!!!
 Once they start to cool, the crust forms on the top.
 When you cut this crust, it will just crumble and collapse into the soft interior.
 Never fear - the peanut and raisin cookies will still be delicious!
 But if you want crisp edges, you must cut them *right* away.

-I suggest covering the pan with parchment paper before baking, then lifting the edges of parchment paper to remove the entire sheet of Mazurka to a cutting board immediately.
+I suggest covering the pan with parchment paper before baking, then lifting the edges of the parchment paper to remove the entire sheet of Mazurka to a cutting board immediately.
 Cut, then let sit and cool for a few minutes.

 Can I substitute the peanuts or raisins in this Mazurka recipe?